 Dr. Phil said, “We teach people how to treat us….
 This means you are partly responsible for the mistreatment that you get at the hands of someone else.
 You shape others' behavior when you teach them what they can get away with and what they cannot,”

-I realized early in the relationship that being with Clark meant that I would have to step out of my world to join him in his – and he lived in a small boat adrift on a small lake with no destination in mind.
-I also knew that either he would have to brave getting to know me on land or I was going to have to leave him stranded.
+I realized early in the relationship that Clark was still mourning his old love and being with him meant that I would have to step out of my world to join him in his – and he lived in a small boat adrift on a small lake with no destination in mind as far as we were concerned.
+I also knew that at some point, he would have to brave getting to know me on land or I was going to have to leave him drifting and stranded in his past.

 Reading his messages got me thinking about making choices and being accountable for my actions.
 My reflection took me back to our last night together, and the moment I decided, as Shakespeare said, "To be or not to be: that is the question,"